PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 1. Connect your device to your computer.

-    The computer instantiates the Ethernet `net_device`<!--what is this? a driver?--> for the USB network interface, but does not assign it an IP address.
+    The computer instantiates the Ethernet `net_device` for the USB network interface, but does not assign it an IP address.

 1. Use `ifconfig -a` to list available network interfaces.